ma-vec/C-Tris/README.md

 # C-Tris
-Tis a 2 giocatori in C# WinForm
+Tris a 2 giocatori in C# WinForm